Updated February 2019

 - Weight Limits: 45 lbs — each seat

-Released in Spring of 2017, the new City Select Lux is Baby Jogger’s upgraded version of its ever-popular City Select double (convertible) stroller.
+Released in Spring of 2017, the City Select Lux is Baby Jogger’s upgraded version of its ever-popular City Select double (convertible) stroller.

 You can start by watching our video, which will give you some context for this review